liesnikov/extensible-elaborator/main.md

 ```

 The functions described above are specific to Agda but in other major languages we can find similar problems with unifiers being large pieces of code that are hard to understand.
-The sizes of modules with unifiers are as follows: Idris has 1.5kloc[^idris-unifier] of unification code, Lean 1.8kloc[^lean-unifier], and Coq 1.8kloc[^coq-unifier].
+The sizes of modules with unifiers are as follows: Idris has 1.5kloc[^idris-unifier] of unification code, Lean 1.8kloc[^lean-unifier], and Rocq 1.8kloc[^coq-unifier].
 For Haskell, which is not a dependently typed language yet, but does have a constraints system [@peytonjonesTypeInferenceConstraint2019], this number is at 2kloc[^ghc-unifier].

 [^conversion-check-agda]: [./src/full/Agda/TypeChecking/Conversion.hs](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Conversion.hs)